kcraam/homeskel/README.md

 ## Introduction

-This directory contains home skeleton that I use for my Linux accounts.
+This directory contains home skeleton that I use for my *nix accounts.

-Each time I'm given a new Linux system to work on or a shell account somewhere I clone this repository to make my working environment the one that I'm used to.
+Each time I'm given a new *nix system to work on or a shell account somewhere I clone this repository to make my working environment the one that I'm used to.

 Many things are tailored for my personal needs, but as I at least try to keep